 Demon's Souls was probably the best-looking launch game for next-gen, making the most of the PS5 with amazing environments and graphics.
 Its sound design is unrivalled, and there's a thrill of discovery throughout whether you're a returning player or a first-time explorer.

 It's also a perfect remake of a classic game, which launched the Souls-like genre and introduced the world to its challenging combat and unforgiving mechanics.
 If you have a PS5, you owe it to yourself to try this one out.

 The Legend of Zelda: Link's Awakening

-It's hard to believe that the original Link's Awakening released some 27 years ago on the SNES.
+It's hard to believe that the original Link's Awakening released nearly 30 years ago on the SNES.
 Nintendo has really dug deep for the Switch remaster, ramping up the graphics to ultra-cute levels, while maintaining the original game's isometric viewpoint.
 The thing that will really take you, though, is just how darn good this game still plays - it's got the story down to keep you hooked and feels like it could have been made yesterday, rather than decades ago.

 Call of Duty: Modern Warfare 2